 Treatment of Lymphocytic Choriomeningitis

 Treatment of lymphocytic choriomeningitis is supportive.
 Measures needed depend on the severity of the illness.
-If aseptic meningitis Overview of Meningitis Meningitis is inflammation of the meninges and subarachnoid space.
-It may result from infections, other disorders, or reactions to drugs.
-Severity and acuity vary.
-Findings typically include... read more , encephalitis Encephalitis Encephalitis is inflammation of the parenchyma of the brain, resulting from direct viral invasion.
-Acute disseminated encephalomyelitis is brain and spinal cord inflammation caused by a hypersensitivity... read more , or meningoencephalitis develops, patients should be hospitalized, and treatment with ribavirin can be considered.
+If aseptic meningitis Overview of Meningitis , encephalitis Encephalitis Encephalitis is inflammation of the parenchyma of the brain, resulting from direct viral invasion or occurring as a postinfectious immunologic complication caused by a hypersensitivity reaction... read more , or meningoencephalitis develops, patients should be hospitalized, and treatment with ribavirin can be considered.